Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 So we need to start a CentOS7 container first, which we do with the cmssw-el7

-command, as described here.
+command, as described in the CMS singularity guide.

 WARNING: Developer's area is created for non-production architecture slc7_amd64_gcc820.
 Production architecture for this release is slc7_amd64_gcc700.